U.S. Rep. Michele Bachmann

 As WND reported, the Energy Independence and Security Act of 2007 was signed into law in December, phasing out the use of traditional, incandescent light bulbs in favor of CFLs beginning in 2012 and culminating in a ban on incandescent bulbs in 2014.

-“Each light bulb contains between 3-6 milligrams of mercury,” Bachmann said.
+“Each light bulb contains between 3-6 milligrams of mercury,” Bachmann said earlier in an MSNBC interview.
 “There’s a question about how that mercury will fill up our landfills, and also if you break one in your home, you’ll have mercury that instantaneously vaporizes in your home.
 That poses a very real threat to children, disabled people, pets, senior citizens.
 And I just think it’s very important that Americans have the choice to decide, would they like an incandescent or a (CFL)?”

 Following the introduction of H.R.
-5616, the bill was sent to the House Energy and Commerce Committee and then sent to the Subcommittee on Energy & Air Quality, where it has languished without action or a hearing for five months.
+5616, the bill was sent to the House Energy and Commerce Committee and then sent to the Subcommittee on Energy & Air Quality, where it has languished without action or a hearing for since March.
+But Bachmann has not given up.